sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

      , where ``~/*`` is the SRC (all of my home data left after cleaning up) and ``cartesius.surfsara.nl:~`` is the HOST:DEST directory in my Cartesius account.

 **NB**: If rsync fails you can rerun the same command; the transfer of the data will continue where it did stop because ``rsync`` will synchronise files and directories between your LSG folders and Cartesius system.
-While coping please do not alter files to prevent accidental loss of files due to mixing up systems.
+While copying please do not alter files to prevent accidental loss of files due to mixing up systems.

 4. Check your data on Cartesisus